 Many companies would be surprised to find how many of their machines are already part of botnets.

 At its peak in 2011, Ponmocup controlled 2.4 million machines, according to researchers from Fox IT.
 It has by now likely raked in millions of dollars in stolen funds.
 Its success can be attributed to its regularly maintained and quality-tested infrastructure as well as its huge ecosystem of support, which may include 25 plugins and 4,000 individual variants.

 With botnets in the following countries having such a huge number of infections, one of your network’s endpoints is likely to already be infected.
-It would be a relatively easy for cyber criminals to start flooding your Internet access lines and ask for a ransom to free them up.
+It would be relatively easy for cybercriminals to start flooding your Internet access lines and ask for a ransom to free them up.

 This would be a further development to existing ransomware that would greatly increase the pressure on network administrators to fix the problems caused by cryptoware.

 Source: Spamhaus statistics